 It is expected that when a potential for, or an actual conflict of interest exists, the affected individual will disclose it immediately to the board chair and refrain from participating, discussing and/or voting on that issue.

 Please read the statements below and provide your response, including explanations, where applicable.
-Please date, sign and return to the form to the board chair, or his or her designee, within thirty (30) days of receipt.
+Please date, sign and return to the form to the board chair, or their designee, within thirty (30) days of receipt.

 I have examined my personal situation as directed in the Statement of Policy on Conflicts of Interest and find that I have: